 On March 18, 1995, the National People's Congress enacted the Education Law of the PRC, or the Education Law.
-The Education Law sets forth provisions relating to the fundamental education systems of the PRC, including a school system of preschool education, primary education, secondary education and higher education, a system of nine-year compulsory education and a system of education certificates.
-The Education Law stipulates that the government should formulate plans for the development of education and establish and operate schools and other institutions of educational organizations in accordance with PRC laws and regulations.
+The Education Law sets forth provisions relating to the fundamental education systems of the PRC, including a school system of pre-school education, primary education, secondary education and higher education, a system of nine-year compulsory education and a system of education certificates.
+The Education Law stipulates that the government should formulate plans for the development of education and establish and operate schools and other institutions of education, and that in principle, enterprises, social organizations and individuals are encouraged to operate schools and other types of educational organizations in accordance with PRC laws and regulations.
 However, no organization or individual may establish or operate a school or any other institution of education for profit-making purposes, though private schools may be operated for "reasonable returns," as described in more detail below.

-The Law for Promoting Private Education (2003) and the Implementation Rules for the Law for Promoting Private Education (2004)
+The Law for Promoting Private Education (2003) and the Implementation Rules for the Law for Promoting Private Education (2004) Overview

-Overview